jsafrane/kubecon2019na/talk.md

 ## It's not a bug, it's a feature!

 * Do regular backups!
+* Do not mess up with PVs/PVCs.
     * Use dedicated tools for migration, such as Ark / Velero.
         * *How to Backup and Restore Your Kubernetes Cluster - Annette Clewett & Dylan Murray, Tuesday 4:25pm.*
-* Do not mess up with PVs/PVCs.

 --

 * But if you want to...
   * Use `Retain` reclaim policy.
   * Sanitize PVCs and PVs before restoring them.
       * Clean `pv.spec.claimRef.UID`.
       * Clean Kubernetes annotations on PV/PVC.
---
+---
+# Data lost during migration

 ## Lessons learned:
 * Education.